So let’s talk about moisturizing creams.

 CosDNA analysis flagged a surprisingly small number of ingredients for such a long ingredients list, and only cetyl alcohol scored higher than a 1 for either acne or irritation.

 Notable ingredients: For me, the donkey milk was the key attraction of this product.
 As some of you already know, I love the Freeset Donkey Milk Aqua and Healing masks.
 They were my introduction to the moisturizing, nourishing, reparative properties of donkey milk.
-And I was a little taken aback to see the donkey milk content of this mask listed at a measly one percent, though I give Freeset a lot of respect for disclosing the percentage, rather than attempting to imply that this cream contains more donkey milk than it actually does.
+And I was a little taken aback to see the donkey milk content of this cream listed at a measly one percent, though I give Freeset a lot of respect for disclosing the percentage, rather than attempting to imply that this cream contains more donkey milk than it actually does.

 Luckily, donkey milk isn’t the only thing this cream has to offer.
 Skin-repairing, barrier-supporting ingredients like caprylic/capric triglyceride and squalane make an appearance, and so does niacinamide, which stimulates the skin to produce more of its own lipids while also contributing brightening effects.
 A bevy of brightening and antioxidant extracts fill the middle of the list.
 And, most excitingly, the ceramides, cholesterol, and other fatty acids in this product provide all the components needed for an ideal skin barrier fixer.
 While we can’t tell whether those components are present in the ideal ratio, their presence is a promising start.